VascoBranco/recode/guidelines/guidelines.md

 ![Fig. 4](img/guidelines_4.jpg)

-## 2.4 EXAMPLES & CAUTIONS FOR ANNOTATORS
+# NAMED ENTITY EXAMPLES & WARNINGS

-> There are some rules and norms that have to be followed while
-> annotating each entity.
-This is to make sure they are consistent for
+There are some rules and norms that have to be followed while annotating each entity.
+This is to make sure they are both consistent to act as training data for statistical models as well as enable follow-up analyses.
-> the follow-up analysis.
 There's quite a few but they're not complex.
-> Repetition while handling multiple scenarios and data variances in
-> publication formats will see you quickly become familiar with them..
-> Here's a few of them as per each tag:
+Repetition while handling multiple scenarios and data variances in publication formats will see you quickly become familiar with them.
+Here's a few of them as per each tag:

-### 2.4.1 Stat (Statistical Method)
+## 3.4.1 Stat (Statistical Method)

-> Stat measures indicate the numerical or statistical method of
-> measurement.
-This may include ranges, means with SD (Standard
-> Deviation), Coefficient of variation etc. Each statistical method
-> should be independently tagged as a 'Stat' method, only if there is a
-> resultant value present.
+Stat measures indicate the numerical or statistical method of measurement.
+This may include ranges, means with SD (Standard Deviation), Coefficient of variation etc. Each statistical method should be independently tagged as a 'Stat' method, only if there is a resultant value present.

->
-> ***Example 1.* Ranges:** A range is the stat measure which is related
-> to the range of any trait value.
-In the example below: only the ranges
-> of the trait values are provided.
-The range values can be found later
-> as 54-63, 24-30 etc. So the statistical measure as **ranges** is
+***Example 1.* Ranges:** A range is the stat measure which is related to the range of any trait value.
+In the example below: only the ranges of the trait values are provided.
+The range values can be found later as 54-63, 24-30 etc. So the statistical measure as **ranges** is tagged.

-> tagged.
+> **Fig. 5**.
+Range as Stat.

 ![Fig. 5](img/guidelines_5.jpg)

-Fig5: Range as Stat

-> ***Example 2.* Means and Range:** In this example two statistical
-> measures are provided with relevant data i-e **means** and **range**.
-> Therefore they are separately tagged.
-Later their corresponding trait
-> values will also be separately tagged.
+***Example 2.* Means and Range:** In this example two statistical measures are provided with relevant data i-e **means** and **range**.
+Therefore they are separately tagged.
+Later their corresponding trait values will also be separately tagged.

-**Fig6: Means and Range as Stat**
+> **Fig. 6**.
+Means and Range as Stat.

 ![Fig. 6](img/guidelines_6.jpg)

 ***Example 3.* Means+-SD, range and Coefficient of Variation:** In this example three statistical measures can be identified.) **means** is **coupled with SD** and is taken as one measurement. **Range** and **coefficient of variation** are other two stat measure tags.

-**Fig7: Means +-SD,range and Coefficient of Variation as Stat**
+> **Fig. 7**.
+Means +-SD,range and Coefficient of Variation as Stat.

  ![Fig. 7](img/guidelines_7.jpg)

 ***Example 4.* means+-SD, range:** In this example two stat measures means+-SD and range are separately tagged.

-**Fig8: Means +-SD,range as Stat**
+**Fig. 8**.
+Means +-SD,range as Stat.

 ![Fig. 8](img/guidelines_8.jpg)

 ### 2.4.2 Species (verbatimScientificName)

-> A species' scientific name will almost always be written in two
-> specific ways: as a binomial name of genus and specific name (e.g.
-> *Macrothele calpeiana*) or as a binomial of genus abbreviation and
-> specific name (*M. calpeiana*), the latter being used only after the
-> non-abbreviated binomial has already been used in the paper.
-In some
-> taxa some species might go further and have a sub-species name after
-> the binomial (e.g: *Panthera tigris sumatrae, P. tigris tigris*).
+A species' scientific name will almost always be written in two specific ways: as a binomial name of genus and specific name (e.g. *Macrothele calpeiana*) or as a binomial of genus abbreviation and specific name (*M. calpeiana*), the latter being used only after the non-abbreviated binomial has already been used in the paper.
+In some taxa some species might go further and have a sub-species name after the binomial (e.g: *Panthera tigris sumatrae, P. tigris tigris*).

 Example